mongodb/docs/source/includes/fact-restore-different-group-requirements.rst

-You can choose to restore to a cluster of a different group:
+You can choose to restore to a cluster of a different project:

-- To restore to another |mms| group, you must have :ref:`automation-admin-role` or :ref:`backup-admin-role` role for the destination group.
+- To restore to another |mms| project, you must have :ref:`automation-admin-role` or :ref:`backup-admin-role` role for the destination project.

-- To restore to another |service| group, you must have Group Owner role for the destination group.
+- To restore to another |service| project, you must have Project Owner role for the destination project.